55minutes/fiftyfive-wicket/README.md

 ## Handy components

-The [fiftyfive-wicket-core][ffwcore] library has a bunch of small but useful components for making Wicket development much easier.
+The [fiftyfive-wicket-core][ffwcore] library includes a bunch of small but useful components for making Wicket development much easier.
 Here are some examples:

 * [CountLabel][countl] helps you pluralize labels for numeric data
 * [TruncatedLabel][trunc] intelligently abbreviates long text data with an ellipsis